 The comprehensive cycle package is continuously further developed by HEIDENHAIN.
 Every new software version thus may also introduce new Q parameters for cycles.
 These new Q parameters are optional parameters, which were not all available in some older software versions.
 Within a cycle, they are always provided at the end of the cycle definition.
-The section "New or changed cycle functions of software 34059x-09 " gives you an overview of the optional Q parameters that have been added in this software version.
+For an overview of the optional Q parameters that have been added in this software version, refer to "New or changed cycle functions of software 34059x-10".
 You can decide for yourself whether you would like to define optional Q parameters or delete them with the NO ENT key.
 You can also adopt the default value.
 If you have accidentally deleted an optional Q parameter or if you would like to extend cycles in your existing NC programs after a software update, you can add optional Q parameters in cycles where needed.
 The following steps describe how this is done.